Part of the Oxford Instruments Group

 Spectrographs for UV, NIR & SWIR

 Andor’s range of highly versatile spectrographs provide high resolution, high throughput, high modularity, ease of use from the UV to the NIR and SWIR, from macro- to nano-scale, with fluxes down to single photon and time-resolution down to nanosecond.
-Andor’s spectrograph technology is based on Czerny-Turner, Echelle or Transmission optical designs.
+Andor’s spectrograph technology is based on Czerny-Turner or Echelle optical designs.

 Spectrograph features include: